What is a derivative?

 Please coordinate with your providers to report the content value and weight in kilograms on the commercial invoice.
 This is in addition to the total value and weight.
 Please note that as the importer of record, you are required to provide CBP with any necessary information to identify the content used in manufacturing the derivative articles covered by these proclamations.
 This indicates CBP may seek information to support the value provided on your commercial invoice.

 The value of the steel/aluminum content should be determined in accordance with the principles of the Customs Valuation Agreement, as implemented in 19 U.S.C.
 1401a.
 Thus, the value of the steel/aluminum content is the total price paid or payable for that content, which is the total payment (direct or indirect, and exclusive of any costs, charges, or expenses incurred for transportation, insurance, and related services incident to the international shipment of the merchandise from the country of exportation to the country of importation) made/to be made for the steel/aluminum content by the buyer to, or for the benefit of, the seller of the steel/aluminum content.
 Normally, this would be based on the invoice paid by the buyer of the steel/aluminum content to, or for the benefit of the seller of the steel/aluminum content.
+Note, cost of goods sold is not a valuation method under the principles of customs valuation.

 Is there an exception to the derivative Section 232 duty?